ellikarg/firsteverproject/TESTING.md

 <ul>
   <li>for the index page: 100 for all pages</li>
   <li>for the photography page: between 90 and 100 </li>
   <li>for the storytelling page: between 98 and 100 with accessibility being 98 because on of the wrong sequentially-descending order of the headings on this page (it went from h1 directly to h3).
 I'm glad this was noticed in this testing!
-After the fixing of the order the scores were between 98</li>
+After the fixing of the order the scores were between 98 and 100</li>
  </ul>

 - - -